How many older banknotes and 1000-krone banknotes are in circulation?

 Read more about Danmarks Nationalbank's expectations to deposits.

-Why do older banknotes become invalid?
+Why has older Danish banknotes become invalid?

-The 1000-krone banknote is not needed to support secure and efficient payments in Denmark – both because cash is being used less and less, and because cash payments generally involve quite small amounts.
+The 1000-krone banknote was not needed to support secure and efficient payments in Denmark – both because cash is being used less and less, and because cash payments generally involve quite small amounts.
 Furthermore, anti-money laundering rules limit the size of cash payments.

 Does this development mean that cash will soon disappear completely?